Delaware State University

 4. U.S. Government or HistoryNO

-No credit given for U.S. Government or History because a survey course in American government or history is an option, but not required, to fulfill the "History" and "Social Science" requirements.
+No credit given for U.S. Government or History because a survey course in American government or history is an option, but not required, to fulfill the "Social Science" and "History" requirements, respectively.

 No credit given for Economics because a course in economics is an option, but not required, to fulfill the "Social Science" requirement.